ChronoLogic12/bookmarks/README.md

 - Editors Picks

 The editors pick section of the home page contains short write ups on some of the favorite picks of site editors, encouraging users to check out certain titles and engage with the community.
-Each write up also contains a preview card/link to direct the user to the books details page.
+Each write up also contains a preview card to direct the user to the books details page.

 <p align="center">
     <img src="" width="500px"/>